 How to Heal Your Relationship After an Affair

 The news is better than you might think.
-It is possible to heal your relationship after an affair, but only if you are willing and committed to doing the work necessary to fix the damage: both the damage that the affair caused, as well as the damage which caused the affair.
+It is possible to heal your relationship after an affair, but only if you both are willing and committed to doing the work necessary to fix the damage: both the damage that the affair caused, as well as the damage which caused the affair.
 According to “Surprised by Love” by Jay Kent-Ferraro Ph.D., MBA, “Marriages don’t end because of infidelity; they end because of how infidelity is dealt with.”
 Is your love and commitment strong enough to overcome the profound failure of cheating?
 Here are ten critical steps couples must take to survive the damage of an affair and emerge with a stronger relationship.

 When cheating is brought to light, it is important that the wronged member of the relationship talks openly and honestly to their partner.
 Overcome with feelings of grief and distrust, this member must put their pain and hurt into words to let their partner know what they are feeling.
 By the same token, the partner who had the affair must respond to questions truthfully; attempting to minimize your partner’s pain by understating the facts will only lead to more distrust when they inevitably learn the truth.